gavincyi/gavincyi.github.io/_drafts/2023-11-12-pycon-ireland.md

+Yes, I fled to Dublin again after my previous week of Dublin Marathon.
+I ain't sure why I am so stuck in Dublin, but it's true that it's my forth time to this city.
+This time I went there for PyCon Ireland 2023.

-It was a great time in PyCon Ireland 2023, though the time was too short due to chores during weekend.
+It was a great time there though the time was too short due to chores during weekend.
 My first time there was in 2019 and it was hosted in the same venue, Radisson Blu.
 I was glad to see both the familar and new faces in the conference.